Sexual Ethics Policy

 For emergency assistance call 911.
 For non-emergency situations, use the Report of Misconduct Form to report sexual harassment, sexual misconduct, or sexual violence to the District Superintendent of your district.
 Their contact information is located at www.bwcumc.org/about/staff-directory/

-A church ministry leader is in a position of power and authority, which entails a sacred trust to maintain an environment that is safe for people to live and grow in God’s love.
-Church ministry leaders sometimes violate the trust given them.
-Sexual misconduct within ministerial relationships inhibits the full and joyful participation of all in the community of God, hinders the mission of Jesus Christ, harms individuals, families, and churches, and is a betrayal of that sacred trust.
+A church ministry professional is in a position of power and authority, which entails a sacred trust to maintain an environment that is safe for people to live and grow in God’s love.
+Church ministry professionals sometimes violate the trust given to them.
+Professional and sexual misconduct within ministerial relationships inhibits the full and joyful participation of all in the community of God, hinders the mission of Jesus Christ, harms individuals, families, and churches, and is a betrayal of that sacred trust.

 Each ministry leader has the responsibility to avoid actions and words that hurt others, and also to protect the vulnerable against actions or words that cause harm.
-It is both the ethical and the legal responsibility of the Annual Conference to take all reasonably available steps to protect those who participate in or may be impacted by our ministries.
-One way in which this Annual Conference endeavors to meet that responsibility is to ensure that there are procedures in place for making and responding to complaints of sexual misconduct.
-The Baltimore-Washington Conference does not condone or tolerate instances of sexual misconduct.
-As a conference we are committed to procedural integrity and pastoral care through a fair process of justice-making for victims and survivors, accountability for abusers, and healing for all parties.
+It is both the ethical and the legal responsibility of the Annual Conference to ensure that there are procedures in place for making and responding to complaints of professional or sexual misconduct.
+The Baltimore-Washington Conference does not condone or tolerate instances of professional or sexual misconduct.
+As a conference, we are committed to procedural integrity and pastoral care through a fair process of justice-making for victims and survivors, accountability for abusers, and healing for all parties.

-This policy serves to provide guidelines for the prevention of incidents of sexual misconduct, and for reporting and responding to incidences of misconduct, should they occur.
+This policy seeks to mitigate instances of sexual misconduct among or by those assigned or appointed to serve in positions of pastoral leadership by providing resources for clarity, accountability, and training on issues of sexual misconduct; along with guidelines for responding to incidents of misconduct, should they occur.
 This policy does not supplant the formal complaint process and its attendant fair process protection as found in the 2016 Book of Discipline.
-Rather, the policy stands alongside it, to ensure the deepest clarity of definitions, expectations, and processes.
+Rather the policy stands alongside it, to ensure the deepest clarity of definitions, expectations, and processes.

 2. Theological Foundation: